Blind Transcreation: When Copywriting Meets Creative Translation

 - Demographics of the target locale

-- Specific information (data from surveys or market research, statistics)
+- Data and statistics from surveys or market research

 - Desired outcome of the target text